OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/latest_pfc.md

 ### Hardware
 The OpenAg hardware consists of electrical and mechanical assets.
 The electrical assets are housed in the [OpenAg-electric](https://github.com/OpenAgricultureFoundation/openag-electrical) repositories under `prj/pfc-edu/v4.0` with the current design files and BOM.
-Whereas, the latest mechanical cut files are housed in the [OpenAg-mechanical](https://github.com/OpenAgricultureFoundation/openag-mechanical) repository.
+Whereas, the latest mechanical cut files, BOM and design files are housed in the [OpenAg-mechanical](https://github.com/OpenAgricultureFoundation/openag-mechanical) repository under `prj/pfc-edu/v4.0`.
 Any updates on contract manufacturers information will be posted here in the future, if applicable.

 ### Software